grame-cncm/faustdoc/mkdocs/docs/manual/deploying.md

 ## Exporting WAM 2.0 plugins

-[WAM 2.0 plugin](http://www.webaudiomodules.com/docs/intro/) can be exported from the [Faust Editor](https://fausteditor.grame.fr) or [Faust IDE](https://faustide.grame.fr) using the remote compilation service.
+[WAM 2.0 plugin](http://www.webaudiomodules.com/docs/intro/) can be exported from the [Faust Editor](https://fausteditor.grame.fr) or [Faust IDE](https://faustide.grame.fr) using the remote compilation service, and are built using the [faust2wam](https://github.com/Fr0stbyteR/faust2wam) projtct.
 A complete tutorial can be [found here](http://www.webaudiomodules.com/docs/usage/generate-with-faustide).
 Choose `Platform = web`, then `Architecture` with one of the following target:

 - `wam2-ts` allows you to export a ready to use WAM 2.0 plugin.